julienp/tiltshift/README.md

 ## Compilation ##

+If you want to use [Crashlytics](http://crashlytics.com) make sure to copy your API key into `TiltShift/Crashlytics.txt`.

 This project uses [CocoaPods](https://cocoapods.org) to manage dependencies.
 To compile the project, first install CocoaPods by running `sudo gem install cocoapods` and then run `pod install`.
 Make sure to open TiltShift.xcworkspace and not TiltShift.xcodeproj in Xcode.

 ## License ##